Promoting artistic and cultural diversity in Europe

 Statement

-A core part of our mission is to promote and strengthen Europe’s artistic and cultural diversity.
-That’s why we not only offer works and products from artists and labels who live and create here, but also provide active financial support for a vibrant and diverse Europe.
+Supporting and strengthening Europe’s artistic and cultural diversity is a core part of everything we do.
+That’s why we don’t just sell works and products by artists and labels who live and create here.
+We also actively engage financially to support a vibrant and diverse Europe.

 2025